quat1024/incorporeal-2-forge/rhodo redesign work.md

+# Before releasing

+- `funnel2` is intentionally named to trigger FML missing mappings warning, work out what to do with that.

+- actually remove test1 and test2 this time lmao

+### solidified request.cap

 * The purpose of SolidifiedRequest.Cap ("solidified request holder").
   * Used for the Retainer Evaporator
-  * Used for `CorePathTracing#readStackOps` but CorePathTracing is going away.
+  * Used for `CorePathTracing#readStackOps` but CorePathTracing is gone.
   * Totally possible to make the evaporator-thingie work using funnelables, I think.

 Should I add data travel time (womp womp) like, it'll look nice, though????
 Idk if making data travel time "purely a visual thing" would be hard.